wujiashu0421/SPART/docs/source/Tutorial.rst

 		* data.man(i).mass -- Mass of the link.
 		* data.man(i).I -- Inertia matrix of the link.
 	* data.base -- Describes the base-spacecraft.
-		* data.base.T_L0_J1 -- Homogeneous transformation matrix from the first
+		* data.base.T_L0_J1 -- Homogeneous transformation matrix from the base to the first joint.
 		* data.base.mass -- Mass of the base-spacecraft.
 		* data.base.I -- Inertia matrix of the base-spacecraft
 	* data.EE -- Provides additional information about the end-effector